MaxJakaria/iot_app/README.md

 ## Usage

-- Launch the app to view the home page.
+- Open the app to see the home page.
-- Use the provided UI to add or remove reminders.
+- Use the UI to add or remove reminders.
-- The app will display the current list of reminders.
+- The app will show your current reminders.

 ## Dependencies

 - Flutter SDK
 - flutter_bloc: For state management using the BLoC pattern.
+- bloc_provider: To provide BLoCs to the UI.
+- get_it: For dependency injection.

 ## Contributing